abikirkham/the-soul-train/README.md

 ### Manual Tests

 Manual tests were conducted to ensure accessibility without the need for additional details about specific issues.
+### 1. **Usability Testing:**
+   - Invited friends and real users to navigate the site for the first time, gathering feedback on user interface intuitiveness, navigation flow, and overall user experience.

+### 2. **Functionality Testing:**
+   - Manually tested all interactive elements, forms, and features to verify their proper functioning under various scenarios.

+### 3. **Security Testing:**
+   - Conducted manual checks to ensure the implementation of secure practices and identify any potential security vulnerabilities.

+### 4. **Error Handling:**
+   - Tested the website's response to various error scenarios, ensuring users receive clear and informative error messages.

+### 5. **Content Verification:**
+   - Manually verified all textual content, images, and multimedia elements to ensure accuracy and alignment with the website's goals.

+### 6. **Performance Testing:**
+   - Manually assessed the website's performance, including page load times and overall responsiveness, to identify and address any performance bottlenecks.

+### 7. **Accessibility Testing:**
+    - Manually navigated the website using keyboard-only controls, screen readers, and other assistive technologies to ensure compliance with accessibility standards.

 ## Functional Testing